ibm-cloud-docs/EventStreams/using_rest_producer.md

 1. Accessing the REST producer API:

-    The v2 endpoint can be accessed in the same way as the existing URL, that is by obtaining the value of `kafka_http_url` property for the service instance.
+    You can access the v2 endpoint in the same way as the existing URL, that is by obtaining the value of `kafka_http_url` property for the service instance.
 The path to use is `/v2/topics/<topic_name>/records`.

        Example URL: https://service-instance-adsf1234asdf1234asdf1234-0000.us-south.containers.appdomain.cloud/v2/topics/topic_name/records
 2. Authentication: